Taxation and Collection

 Regardless of the method used, allow sufficient time (2-3 days) to avoid interests fees, since the payment will be recorded on the day of its receipt by the City.

-- Online: Online payment via your financial institution’s Web site is the most efficient and secure way to pay your municipal taxes and is strongly favoured by the City.
-Be sure to include your “Dossier” number, without hyphens or spaces, that appears in the upper right corner of the payment stub.
-This is an 18-digit number, identical on each payment stub.
+• Online: Online payment via your financial institution’s Web site is the most efficient and secure way to pay your municipal taxes and is strongly favoured by the City.
+Be sure to include your payment reference number which appears on the right side of the payment slip.
+This is an 18-digit numerical sequence.
 Select “Ville Vaudreuil-Dorion” from the list of suppliers.
-If you own more than one property, you must register a “Dossier” number for each of the properties for which you are making a payment.
+If you own more than one property, you must register a payment reference number for each of the properties for which you are making a payment.

-- At your financial institution: You can make your payment at the counter of most Caisses Desjardins or banks.
-Make sure the number you enter matches the dossier number, without hyphens, in the upper right hand corner of the remittance slip.
+• At your financial institution: You can make your payment at the counter of most Caisses Desjardins or banks.
+Make sure the number you enter matches the payment reference number which appears on the right side of the payment slip.

-- By mail: By cheque payable to the "Ville de Vaudreuil-Dorion" with the dossier number, as shown on the payment stubs, written on the front.
-Include the payment stubs in the envelope.
-A fee of $20 will be charged for any payment refused by a financial institution.
+• By mail: By cheque payable to the "City of Vaudreuil-Dorion" indicating on the front the payment reference number appearing on the right side of the payment slip.
+A $20 fee will be charged for any item not honoured by a financial institution.

-- At the Finance and Treasury Department, located on the ground floor of City Hall.
+• At the Finance and Treasury Department*: located on the ground floor of City Hall.
 Accepted methods of payment are cash, cheque and debit card.
-Bring your payment stub.
+Have your tax bill on hand.
 If you're paying by debit card, check the daily limit with your financial institution before you come to the counter.

 N.B.: The school tax is not payable to the City, but to the Centre de services scolaire des Trois-Lacs or the Comité de gestion de la taxe scolaire de l'île de Montréal.